Woolworths (United Kingdom)

-Woolworth (officially Woolworths Group PLC) was a listed British company that owned the High Street retail chain Woolworths.
-It also owned other companies such as the entertainment distributor Entertainment UK, and book and resource distributor Bertram Books.
+Woolworths was a British high-street variety retail chain and conglomerate.
+At its height, it operated as Woolworths Group PLC, which included other companies such as the entertainment distributor Entertainment UK, and book and resource distributor Bertram Books.
+In 2009, all UK stores shut down, and in 2015, so did the website, rendering it fully defunct.

-The Woolworths store chain was the main enterprise of the group.
-Originally a division of the American F. W. Woolworth Company until its sale in the early 1980s, it had more than 800 stores in the UK prior to closure.
+The Woolworths chain was originally a division of the American F. W. Woolworth Company until its sale in 1982.
+It had more than 800 shops in the UK prior to closure.
 Woolworths sold many goods and had its own Ladybird children's clothing range, WorthIt! value range and Chad Valley toys.
-They were also well known for selling Candyking pick 'n' mix sweets.
+They were also well known for selling pick 'n' mix sweets.
 It was sometimes referred to as Woolies by the UK media, the general public, and occasionally in its own television adverts.
-The British company also owned and ran F. W. Woolworth Ireland until 1984 and Woolworths (Cyprus) until 2003.
+The British company also owned and operated divisions in the Republic of Ireland which closed in 1984, and Cyprus which was sold in 1985.

 On 26 November 2008, trading of shares in Woolworths Group was suspended, and its Woolworths and Entertainment UK subsidiaries entered administration.
-Deloitte closed all 807 Woolworths stores between 27 December 2008 and 6 January 2009, resulting in 27,000 job losses.
+Deloitte closed all 807 Woolworths shops between 27 December 2008 and 6 January 2009, resulting in 27,000 job losses.
 Woolworths Group plc entered administration on 27 January 2009, and it was officially dissolved on 13 October 2015.
 The collapse of Woolworths was a symbol of the credit crunch and financial turmoil in the United Kingdom at the end of 2008.

-In February 2009, Shop Direct Group (now The Very Group) purchased the Woolworths trademark and the internet address woolworths.co.uk, which continued as a retail website until its closure in June 2015.
-In 2017, after former director Tony Page expressed a wish to buy the Woolworths name from Shop Direct, there was talk of Woolworths returning to British high streets.
+In February 2009, Shop Direct Group (later known as The Very Group) purchased the Woolworths brand and website, which continued as an online-only business, until its closure in June 2015, when it was merged into Very.co.uk.

+In July 2021, the former German division of the F.W.
+Woolworth Company, Woolworth GmbH, acquired the British and Irish Woolworths brand and website from The Very Group for an undisclosed sum.

 History

-Inauguration
+Establishment of the business

 The British branch of the F. W. Woolworth Company, which had been founded in Pennsylvania, F. W. Woolworth & Co.
-Ltd was founded by Frank Woolworth in Liverpool, England on 5 November 1909.
-Frank Woolworth had ancestry in Woolley, Cambridgeshire— Frank claimed he had traced his ancestry through the Founding Fathers of the district to a small "farm in middle England".
+Ltd, was founded by Frank Woolworth in Liverpool, England, on 5 November 1909.
+Frank Woolworth allegedly had ancestry in Woolley, Cambridgeshire – Frank claimed he had traced his ancestry through the Pilgrim Fathers to a small "farm in middle England".
 When Frank eventually travelled to England in 1890, he docked in Liverpool and travelled by train to Stoke-on-Trent for the purchase of china and glassware for Woolworth's ranges, but also noted his love of England in his diary and his aspirations for bringing the Woolworth name to England:

 During the buying trip, Woolworth met a young clerk, William Lawrence Stephenson, who was recommended to him by John Wanamaker.
 Wanamaker had established a large chain of department stores across the United States and was one of Woolworth's heroes.
 Stephenson was invited to London to meet Woolworth again, and was offered the job as director of the new company, which he accepted.